oddbird/oddleventy/content/blog/2022/platform-tools.md

 the core goal of the tool.
-Even then, there's been a long-term disconnect between a web that's responsive, and our almost completely-static design tools.
+Even then, there's been a long-term disconnect between a web that's responsive, and our almost completely static design tools.

 A few tools have started to provide
 _flexbox-like_ 'responsive' layouts,